Platform XLabS led by Dr Andrew Bulmer

 Chinese practitioners are doing, sometimes in challenging settings.

-Dr Evan Alexandrou
+Honour for Dr Evan Alexandrou

 AVATAR's NSW Chapter Lead was presented